Home Insurance Claims and Damage Caused by Trees

 Tree Removal Coverage

 Fallen trees not only cause damage to property but also have to be removed once they have fallen after a storm.
 Most home insurance policies have limited coverage conditions for fallen tree removal.
 Depending on your policy there may be a maximum dollar limit like $500 or $1000.
-Your insurance company also may not cover removal of trees if no structure was damaged.
+Your insurance company also may not cover the removal of trees if no structure was damaged.
 Each policy is different so be sure and ask.

 Root Damage Coverage